CAVED123/Bayesian-Graph-Neural-Networks-for-Molecular-Property-Prediction/README.md

 # Bayesian Molecular Property Prediction

 This repo is a fork of [Chemprop](https://github.com/chemprop/chemprop).
-We benchmark a set of Bayesian methods applied to the Chemprop directed message passing neural network (D-MPNN).
-We assess predictive accuracy, calibration and performance on a downstream molecular search task.
+We apply a set of Bayesian methods to the Chemprop directed message passing neural network (D-MPNN).
+The code can be used to assess predictive accuracy, calibration and performance on a downstream molecular search task.

 ## Methods